 Truro Center for the Arts is will soon be accepting applications for our fall residency program – taking place in October, November and December of 2018.
 For more information on our residency program, exhibitions or to register for any of our spring or summer workshops visit our website http://www.castlehill.org or call 508-349-7511

-Carrie Decker, arts writer for the Motif Magazine, leading Providence area arts & music magazine, published a review of Rachel Brask’s “Abstracted Rainy Moments” solo exhibition at the Samaritans of RI Forget-Me-Not Gallery in Pawtucket, RI.
+Carrie Decker, arts writer for the Motif Magazine, leading Providence area arts & music magazine, published a review of Rachel Brask’s “Abstracted Rainy Moments” solo exhibition at the Samaritans of RI Forget-Me-Not Gallery in Pawtucket, RI in spring 2017.
 Read original review here on Motif Magazine’s website.
 Continue reading

 In the April 6, 2017 edition of the Providence Journal, the opening reception of Rachel Brask’s “Abstracted Rainy Moments” paintings was included in the segment on “5 Things to Do In R.I.
 This Weekend”.
 Continue reading